CODE OF CONDUCT OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Put undue pressure on a child to please or perform well

 Share a room with a young person alone on away trips.

-Player Centered Approach
+Player Centred Approach

-Coaches need to be aware of why children want to play soccer.
+Coaches need to be aware of why children want to play football.
 They want to learn new skills, make new friends, be part of a group, to win and be successful, experience challenges, excitement and action.
 While winning is important, it must be remembered that winning at all costs does not meet the needs of players.
 Results are not necessarily a good indicator of coaching effectiveness or ability, the improvement level of players and their level of enjoyment is.
 Coaches should aim to provide a safe and enjoyable environment where children and young people are placed at the centre of all activities.